-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 11.10 8/26/2020 David Gloski nothing for dual-use facilities, benefits, and other things that we had discussed.
-I'm getting concerned that it won't be addressed.
-A lot of people from various groups are putting time and resources in, but what's coming back?
-Our role may not be in the main stream of payments and such, but we're neightbor and we're being directly affected.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 11.10 8/26/2020 David Gloski neightbor and we're being directly affected.
 What are the The budget for community benefits will be finalized as part of the comprehensive capital budget for the Delta Conveyance Program.
 That budget will be prepared once/if the final alternative is selected, the concept design is finalized, and the environmental mitiations have been identified.
 The primary purpose of the Cost Assessment presentation to the DCA Board was to provide an "in progress" estimate of the construction of the project.
 It was not intended to be a comprehensive assessment of all program costs.
-Kathryn Mallon 9/23/2020 Responded 11.11 8/26/2020 benefits and she was reaching for feedback from the committee.
-I told her that there aren't any, but there is an DWR and the DCA have also been thinking about how to move forward with developing ideas around community benefits.
+Kathryn Mallon 9/23/2020 Responded 11.11 8/26/2020 Jim Wallace Early on in the project, Ms. Mallon talked about mutual benefits and she was reaching for feedback from the committee.
+I told her that there aren't any, but there is an opportunity to begin a process for community benefits and agreements.
+I'd want to see the SEC and DCA establish a way to begin to identify how a benefits agreement could be reached.
+It sounds like just identifying a process is necessary.
+I think that the Metropolitan Water District would welcome the idea of having conversations with the SEC and the people of the Delta to discuss what kinds of benefits can accrue throughout the Delta.
+It seems like if we don't move forward in this direction, we might become another Owens Valley.
+I hope we have this opportunity to meet with water contractors and with Met, which could be facilitated by the DCA.
+DWR and the DCA have also been thinking about how to move forward with developing ideas around community benefits.
 The ideas about process are very helpful for us.
 We are planning to talk more about this issue soon with the SEC, and expect to start discussing community benefits in more detail by the end of the year.
 Carrie Buckman 9/23/2020 Responded